 The Global Animal Diel Activity Project, which began in 2021, studied more than 8.9 million photos to create a library of standardized diel activity estimates for the 445 different species.
-The team's findings were published February in Science Advances.
+The team's findings were published February in the journal Science.